 James has represented and appeared on behalf of clients before all levels of court and a wide range of workplace-related administrative tribunals in British Columbia.
 In 2013, James was named one of Canada’s leading lawyers under 40 when he was a winner of Lexpert’s Rising Stars: Leading Lawyers Under 40 award and, the year before that, he was recognized as a “Litigation Lawyer to Watch” in Lexpert’s Guide to the Leading US/Canada Cross-Border Litigation Lawyers in Canada (US Guide – Litigation).

 James spends a good deal of time outside work with his wife and their two beautiful children.
 He is proud to serve on the Board of Make-A-Wish BC & Yukon and brings unbridled enthusiasm and energy to the role.

 *Practising through a law corporation.

-Jay Dent is the Senior Vice President Finance for Angiotech Pharmaceuticals, Inc., a global specialty pharmaceutical and medical device company.
-Prior to joining Angiotech in 2005, he was the Corporate Controller at Ballard Power Systems Inc. and also held several senior financial positions with companies in the forest industry.
+Jay has also held number of senior financial positions with companies in the high tech and forest industries.
 Jay has over 25 years of experience in corporate finance and accounting during which time he has been involved in numerous public equity offerings, mergers, acquisitions and corporate restructurings.
 Jay holds a Bachelor of Commerce from the University of B.C. and is a Chartered Accountant.

 Jeremy is a Director of Sales at TELUS Business Solutions, BC.